Heron-Repositories/Heron/Heron/docs/source/documentation/lan_use.rst

 The first step to set up any pipeline is to put the required Nodes in Heron's Node editor and connect them appropriately.
 For a pipeline that has Nodes (worker scripts) running on machines other than the GUIM there is also the requirement to let Heron (the one running on the GUIM) know where the pythons and worker scripts of the WPMs' Nodes are in those WPMs.
-This is done through the secondary window of a Node (see Figure 2) which appears when the blie button at the bottom left of every Node is pressed..
+This is done through the secondary window of a Node (see Figure 2) which appears when the blue button at the bottom left of every Node is pressed..

 .. image:: ../images/HeronGUI_secondary_Node_window.png
 Figure 2.

-The SSH local server has to be populated with the user friendly name of the local computer (as set in the ssh info window) and the SSH remote server with the user friendly name of the WPM taht will run the worker script.
+The SSH local server has to be populated with the user friendly name of the local computer (as set in the ssh info window) and the SSH remote server with the user friendly name of the WPM that will run the worker script.
+These are drop down menus and will give as options all the user friendly names currently saved in Heron.
 The "python script of worker process OR Python exe and script" is automatically populated with the path on the GUIM of the worker script of the Node (so when a Node runs on the GUIM it usually does not need to be changed).
 But when the Node runs on a WPM then the info here needs to be different.